w4bremer/template-cpp14/goldenmaster/Lifecycle for olink client-server implementation.md

 ApiGear delivers implementation for Olink protocol and related classes to help you start using your interface over the network with our ready to use classes.
 You can find Olink Core library which contains:
  - registry for client (ClientRegistry) and server (RemoteRegistry) that keeps track of currently used endpoint nodes, sinks or sources
- - endpoint nodes (clientNode and RemoteNode) which are abstraction above the network layer These classes are independent from network implementation.
+ - endpoint nodes (ClientNode and RemoteNode) which are abstraction above the network layer These classes are independent from network implementation.
 They also provide interface for sink and source which are abstraction for your interface network adapters.

  generated apigear feature contains Olink Implementation for network service: